Ullaakut/cameradar/README.md

 > How to use the Cameradar library for my own project?

 See the example in `/cameradar`.
 You just need to run `go get github.com/Ullaakut/cameradar` and to use the `cmrdr` package in your code.
+You can find the documentation on [godoc](https://godoc.org/github.com/Ullaakut/cameradar).

 > I want to scan my own localhost for some reason and it does not work!
 What's going on?